pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 install, etc.) all pure Python modules found in each package mentioned in the ``packages`` list.
 In order to do this, of course, there has to be a correspondence between package names and directories in the filesystem.
-The default correspondence is the most obvious one, i.e. package :mod:`distutils` is found in the directory :file:`distutils` relative to the distribution root.
+The default correspondence is the most obvious one, i.e. package ``distutils`` is found in the directory :file:`distutils` relative to the distribution root.
 Thus, when you say ``packages = ['foo']`` in your setup script, you are promising that the Distutils will find a file :file:`foo/__init__.py` (which